decsys/decsys/packages/rating-scales/README.md

 ## Browser

-The components can be used directly in the browser, as per the examples in `samples/`.
+The components can be used directly in the browser.

 You can access each Scale component under the namespace `DECSYS`.